TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 </plugin>
 ```

-After rerunning your build you should see an output similar to this one:
+After re-running your build, you should see an output similar to this one:

 ```bash
 [ERROR] Failures: